by Dr Louise Santhanam, General Practitioner

 In high income countries there is clear evidence that breastmilk/breastfeeding reduces mortality from NEC and SIDS5, evidence of reduction in hospitalisation from respiratory tract infections and gastroenteritis12, and maternal breast cancer risk reduction13.
 Mothers who plan to and then are able to go on to breastfeed, have a decreased risk of postpartum depression, compared with those who do not plan to and then do not proceed to breastfeed14.

-Our webpage ‘Risks of Not Breastfeeding‘ summarises current knowledge in this area.
+Our webpage ‘The Importance of Breastfeeding‘ summarises current knowledge in this area.

 Our webpage on ‘Infant Feeding‘ includes breastfeeding rates in the UK, maternal feeding intentions and the information on barriers to breastfeeding in the UK that can be gleaned from UK data on feeding methods.